kirubarajan/blog/src/pages/django-accounts/index.md

 ---

 # Django Accounts
+> Material written for CIS 192: Python Programming at the University of Pennsylvania.

 In this lecture, we dive deeper into the functionality of Django by building a simple note-taking application.
 However, using our knowledge from last week, this shouldn’t be too difficult.
 What makes this section interesting are two things:

 1. Using form data to accept user input